-- The Minister for Energy, Peter Morrison, visited the newly refurbished and reopened Offshore Technology Park
+- The Energy Minister, Peter Morrison, visited the newly refurbished and reopened Offshore Technology Park.

 - Between 1986 and 1988 a new client base was established at the Offshore Technology Park, which included Rockwater, Acergy, Brown & Root, SMIT, Siapem, CoFlexip Stena, Bridon, and The Royal Navy

 - In 1989, Shepherd Offshore bought and operated the Blackett Charlton pipe fabrication company, which employed 70 people.
 The facilities on the Tyne, Walker supplied the yard’s construction companies, and Blackett Charlton was then bought back from the group in 1992 with a successful order book.